colehaus/colex/content/posts/about/main.md

 <!--more-->

 You can contact me at [colehaus@cryptolab.net](mailto:colehaus@cryptolab.net).
-<span class="noted">If you have any comments, please message me and I'll
-try to incorporate and attribute them.</span>[^comment] If I've referenced a resource that you can't access, but would like to, please message me.
+[If you have any comments, please message me and I'll try to incorporate and attribute them.]{.noted}[^comment] If I've referenced a resource that you can't access, but would like to, please message me.

 You can find the source for this blog at [GitHub](https://github.com/colehaus/ColEx).
 Where possible, code is licensed under the [AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html).
-Text is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">
-Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+Text is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/){rel=license}.

 [^comment]: I recognize that this is a bothersome approach.
 Unfortunately, I don't like any of the commenting systems that I know of.
 I hope to figure